Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 **Tier 1: Member**
 - 0.5% fee on all transactions (50% discount)
-- Requires membership payment of 0.0001 RBTC on RootStock or equivalent STX on Stacks
+- Requires membership payment of 0.0005 BTC or equivalent STX on Stacks
 - Full marketplace access
 - Profit-sharing eligibility
 - Community governance participation